 - A) Continue to support regional economic development partners and stakeholders with workforce and economic development initiatives undertaken within the Region to help attract and create jobs. - i.
 Assist economic development partners with identifying and applying for grant funding - B) Continue to work with federal, state, and local public and private sector partners to secure and leverage funding - i.
 Continue to administer the Genesee/Finger Lakes Regional Planning Council Regional Revolving Loan Fund and work with other regional partners to link available regional revolving loan funds with businesses in need of financing. - C) Continue to assist regional partners with the development and implementation of regional economic development plans - i.
 Continue to work closely with economic development partners on the implementation of the Finger Lakes Regional Economic Development Strategic Plan. - ii.
-Work closely with Regional Partners in the development of a Regional Sustainability Plan. - iii.
-Continue serving on the Project Steering Committee for the Mohawk-Erie Multimodal Transportation Corridor Study - iv.
-Continue serving on the Project Steering Committee for the Regional Goods Movement Study - D) Work to bolster the Region's clusters by working with economic development partners in the Region to identify and address the economic development needs of each cluster - i.
-Continue support of the RIT-CIMS Finger Lakes Food Processing Cluster Initiative project through membership on the Leadership Council
+Work closely with Regional Partners in the implementation of the Finger Lakes Regional Sustainability Plan. - D) Work to bolster the Region's clusters by working with economic development partners in the Region to identify and address the economic development needs of each cluster - i.
+Continue support of the RIT-CIMS Finger Lakes Food Processing Cluster Initiative project through membership on the Leadership Council - E) Continue to work with public and private sector partners to develop, maintain, and upgrade regional infrastructure within the Region including transportation, telecommunications, and water and sewer.

-- E) Continue to work with public and private sector partners to develop, maintain, and upgrade regional infrastructure within the Region including transportation, telecommunications, and water and sewer. - i.
+- i.
 Continue to partner with the regional Metropolitan Planning Organization, Genesee Transportation Council, on planning and transportation issues that impact the Geneses-Finger Lakes Region. - ii.
 Continue to produce the annual Land Use Monitoring Report. - F) Work with various private and public sector partners to encourage the redevelopment of brownfield sites. - i.
 Implement a region-wide brownfield assessment in partnership with the New York State Department of State. - ii.
 Administer or assist in Brownfield Opportunity Area programs within the Region. - iii.
 Pursue the establishment of an EPA Brownfield Assessment Grant for the Region. - G) Support entrepreneurial activities and programs throughout the Region. - i.
 Support the activities of regional organizations that promote entrepreneurship and small business including TEN, HTR, STC, the Cornell Agriculture and Food Technology Park, and Excell, Partners, Inc. amongst others.